wkaisertexas/wkaisertexas.github.io/src/content/blog/random-url.md

 ---
-title: "RandomURL -- A URL Shortener with Quirks"
+title: "RandomURL — A URL Shortener with Quirks"
 description: "A way to have simple, customizable URLs"
 pubDate: "Feb 1 2022"
-heroImage: "/blog/random-url/hero.png"
+heroImage: "hero.png"
-display: false
+display: true
 ---

 URL shorteners are the obvious plumbing on the internet.
 These are mostly necessary to make QR codes look nice, but the idea of creating a redirect can be incredibly powerful.